Classes of Holomorphic Multicomplex-Valued Functions Generated by Elliptic-Admissible Involutions: Background on multicomplex numbers

-We can continue this process recursively until we reach the set $\mM \mC (0)$.
-At each stage $k$ ($1 \leq k \leq n$) of the process, we obtain a representation of a multicomplex number in terms of $2^{k}$ multicomplex numbers in $\mM \mC (n - k)$.
-All of these representations are called the canonical representation (or the cartesian representation) of a multicomplex number.
-The canonical representation we are interested in is the one in terms of $2^n$ components in $\mM \mC (0)$.
-To be more explicit, recall that $\mI (n)$ is the set of all different possible products of the elements in the set $\{ 1 , \im{1} , \im{2} , \ldots , \im{n} \}$.
-Since the multiplication is commutative, the cardinality of $\mI (n)$ is $2^{n}$.
-Therefore, we can write any multicomplex number as
+We can continue this process recursively until we reach the set $\mM \mC(0)$.
+At each stage $k$ ($1 \leq k \leq n$) of the process, we obtain a representation of a multicomplex number in terms of $2^{k}$ multicomplex numbers in $\mM \mC(n - k)$.

+The representation we are interested in is the one in terms of the $2^n$ components in $\mM \mC(0)$.
+To be more explicit, recall that $\mI(n)$ is the set of all different possible products of the elements in the set $\{ 1 , \im{1} , \im{2} , \ldots , \im{n} \}$.
+Since multiplication is commutative, the cardinality of $\mI(n)$ is $2^{n}$.
+The elements in this set can be used as a real basis, the \emph{monomial real basis}, to express a multicomplex number in the following way: